near/docs/docs/validator/delegation.md

 ---
 ## Overview

-If you don't want to run a validator node, NEAR Protocol supports the delegation of your stake using smart contracts.
+If you don't want to run a validator node by yourself, NEAR Protocol supports the delegation of your stake using smart contracts.
-These contracts can be used via RPC, command-line interface (CLI) or graphic user interface (GUI), using the same `view` and `call` methods.
+These contracts can be used via RPC, command-line interface (CLI) or graphic user interface (GUI) by leveraging the same `view` and `call` methods.

 ## GUI-based delegation
 Disclaimer: the list below is community-maintained, and is not an endorsement by NEAR to use any of them.
 Do your own research before staking your funds with them!